-It’s probably not something you really want to think about or look forward to doing, but estate planning does play an important role in protecting the wealth you’ve worked hard to build and ensuring that it is distributed according to your wishes.
+It’s probably not something you look forward to, but estate planning does play an important role in protecting the wealth you’ve worked hard to build and ensuring that it is distributed according to your wishes.

-Depending on your circumstances, getting your legal and financial affairs in order may be relatively simple or it may involve some more specialised planning.
-Either way, it can be a little easier in the first instance if you understand some of the various aspects you might need to think about.
+Getting your legal and financial affairs in order may be relatively simple or it may involve some more specialised planning.
+Either way, it can be a little easier if you understand more about the various aspects you might need to consider.

 It’s important that any paperwork or records of your estate planning activities are kept in a safe place and that the executor of your Will or a trusted family member or friend knows where to find this information if something happens to you.